Black2Nature aims to increase equal access to natural spaces for Minority Ethnic communities for the

 I am 18 years old and a prominent British Bangladeshi young birder, conservationist & environmentalist.
 I am committed to conservation such as stopping biodiversity loss and saving our planet through halting climate change, whilst respecting indigenous peoples, and highlighting Global Climate Justice as it intersects with Climate Change Action.
 I focus my attention on change from governmental and huge global corporations.

 I blog as Birdgirl, give talks having spoken on a shared stage with Greta Thunberg, write articles and appear on TV, radio and other social media.
 I am the youngest British person to be awarded an honorary Doctorate of Science age 17.
 In September 2020 I visited the Arctic with Greenpeace, highlighting the second-lowest sea ice minimum and doing the most northerly youth strike ever.

 If you would like to follow me & Black2Nature here are our socials:www.birdgirluk.com

 Twitter @BirdgirlUK Instagram @birdgirlukhttps://www.facebook.com/myarosebirdgirlcraig/https://www.linkedin.com/in/mya-rose-birdgirl-craig/https://www.youtube.com/channel/UC3XTLk7DQP5TBm23kX0Rc_w/videos

-We desperately need help from volunteers to update our social media, prepare a website, in order to obtain support and funding, marketing and PR, IT/Technology, Trustees, driving a minibus and those who can help with admin/organisational tasks & at events.
+We desperately need help from volunteers to update our social media in order to obtain support and funding, marketing and PR, IT/Technology, Trustees, driving a minibus and those who can help with admin/organisational tasks & at events.